-Periodically, in times of crisis, the Community Foundation may initiate a Rapid Response Grants Program to support nonprofit organizations on a proactive and/or competitive basis, as urgent needs arise.
-Rapid Response Grants may follow a natural disaster (e.g., Hurricane Dorian) or may be initiated during other times of need (e.g., COVID-19 crisis).
+Periodically, in times of natural disaster or crisis, the Community Foundation may initiate a Rapid Response Grants Program to support nonprofit organizations on a proactive and/or competitive basis, as urgent needs arise.
+Rapid Response Grants may follow a natural disaster (e.g., hurricanes) or may be initiated during other times of need.

-The primary goal of COVID-19 Rapid Response Grants is to enable nonprofits to adapt, expand, or initiate vital services to the Outer Banks through the Coronavirus crisis.
-We define the Outer Banks as Dare County, Ocracoke, and/or the Currituck beaches.
-To be eligible for a Rapid Response Grant, programs must be related to the COVID-19 crisis, either directly (e.g., care for virus patients) or indirectly (e.g., assistance to working parents without child care).
-We will also consider grants that would allow a nonprofit to adapt its existing programs in the face of the ever-evolving COVID-19 landscape (e.g., modifications to a food program to allow for community closures).
-In all cases, special emphasis may be given to efforts that help the most vulnerable and/or the most people in our community.
+To be eligible for a Rapid Response Grant, programs must be related to the disaster or crisis, either directly or indirectly.
+We will also consider grants that would allow a nonprofit to adapt its existing programs in the face of the disaster or crisis.
+In all cases, special emphasis may be given to efforts that help the most vulnerable and/or the greatest number of people in our community.

 Schools and government agencies may be eligible to apply, if it is demonstrated that financial support is not available from other sources.